terraform-assist

 - Cost estimation: Pre-apply cost estimates using Infracost integration

-- **State management**: List, move, import, and remove state resources safely
+terraform planandterraform applyfrom Anvil with diff visualization - State management: List, move, import, and remove state resources safely

 - Drift detection: Compare live infrastructure against Terraform state